How does RCP translate into warming increases or sea level rise? (to convert ºC to ºF, multiply by 1.8)

 Think big.
 Could this idea scale?
 How many people could it help?
 Is it worth going national?
 Global?
 Begin with the end in mind.

 Is anyone else doing it?
-Is it hard?
-Do you see a path?
+Is it difficult?
+Do you see a path forward?
 Continue.

 Solve for doubt or objections to the solution you’ve identified.
 Use data.
 Use logic.
 Consider human behaviors and norms.